wl17443/design-verification/verilog/intro.md

   - input is an address
   - needs to be checked for all the values that it can take
 - NB good idea to have a default case

+### While
+- executes code within it repeatedly if the condition it is assigned to check returns true
+- used in test benches

+### For Loop
+-